 </svg>

-- One Request: The browser downloads the sprite sheet once.
+- One Single Request: The browser downloads the sprite sheet once.
 Those 45 separate icon requests become zero additional requests.
+This drastically cleans up your network waterfall.

 - Instant Rendering: Because the browser has the master sprite sheet parsed in memory, any

-<use>tag you drop into the DOM renders instantly. - Cacheable: If you serve your sprite sheet as an external file (e.g.,
+<use>tag you drop into the DOM renders instantly without waiting for a network fetch. - Highly Cacheable: If you serve your sprite sheet as an external file (e.g.,

-<img>tags, icons rendered via<use>can still inherit CSS properties.
-You can change theirfillorstrokeon hover just like inline SVGs.
+<img>tags, icons rendered via<use>can still inherit CSS properties from their parent elements.
+You can easily change theirfill,stroke, or animate them on hover just like inline SVGs.

 How to Generate a Sprite Sheet (The Easy Way)

-Writing <symbol> tags by hand is miserable, and setting up an automated Webpack or Vite pipeline to compile an icons/ folder into a sprite sheet can be overkill for a simple landing page or blog.
+Writing <symbol> tags by hand is miserable, and setting up an automated Webpack, Vite, or Gulp pipeline to compile an icons/ folder into a sprite sheet can be absolute overkill for a simple landing page, a WordPress theme, or a personal blog.

 If you just need a sprite sheet now, you can build one visually using the FluxToolkit Icon Library.